Drayko/Bot-Bounty/README.md

 # Bot Bounty

-Python Script for Telegram Bot is specially builded for pentest & bug bounty.
+Python Script for Telegram Bot is specially built for pentest & bug bounty.
 It's like a telegram shell.

 You will be notified when your task(command line) is finished with results.
-This bot make long time tasks by you, taking off the need of your attention if it's finished.
+This bot makes long-time tasks for you, taking off the need of your attention if it's finished.

 ## Preview 👀